2022 French Grand Prix: Background

 The event was held across the weekend of the 22–24 July, during the 2022 European heat waves.
 It was the twelfth round of the 2022 Formula One World Championship.

 Championship standings before the race

 Max Verstappen led the Drivers' Championship by 38 points from Charles Leclerc, with Sergio Pérez third, a further 19 points behind.
 Red Bull Racing led the Constructors' Championship, leading Ferrari by 56 points and Mercedes by 122 points.

 Entrants

 The drivers and teams were the same as the season entry list with no additional stand-in drivers for the race.
 Nyck de Vries and Robert Kubica drove for Mercedes in place of Lewis Hamilton and for Alfa Romeo in place of Valtteri Bottas, respectively, during the first practice session.

-The Grand Prix marked the 300th race entry for Lewis Hamilton.
+The Grand Prix marked the 300th race entry and start for Lewis Hamilton.

 Tyre choices

 Tyre supplier Pirelli brought the C2, C3, and C4 tyre compounds (designated hard, medium, and soft, respectively) for teams to use at the event.